hernandeza65/CPSC-24500-002_OOP/README.md

 # Homework12

-This file repository contains Homework 11 which is a program that uses Serialization as well as menu-driven programming
+This file repository contains a folder titles Homework12 which contains Homework 11 which is a program that uses Serialization as well as menu-driven programming.